Italy entrepreneur defies mafia with tuna and ice cream

 "The only thing that will save this region is lawfulness, meritocracy and an end to a system where you get what you want, what you need, or what you have a right to only because you know someone in a position of power," he said.

-A recent government report said southern Italy seemed headed toward a "demographic tsunami" as the population ages, more young people leave and more companies shut down.
+A recent government report said southern Italy seemed headed towards a "demographic tsunami" as the population ages, more young people leave and more companies shut down.

 To try to change the local mentality, Callipo founded a group called "Io Resto In Calabria" (I am staying in Calabria).